 Sioux Falls Public Schools are widely recognized for accomplishments in student achievement and innovative educational strategies.
 We serve a diverse population of nearly 24,000 students and we embrace the opportunity for all children to learn about the world’s cultures from the curriculum and through the shared experiences of their classmates.

-The District includes 23 elementary schools, 5 middle schools, 3 traditional high schools, an alternative high school, a project-based learning high school, a career and technical education academy, one post-secondary technical institute, and all other district-owned facilities.
-In addition, two new schools are expected to open in the fall of 2021: Jefferson High School and Ben Reifel Middle School.
+The District includes 23 elementary schools, 6 middle schools, 4 traditional high schools, an alternative high school, a project-based learning academy, a career and technical education academy, one post-secondary technical institute, and all other district-owned facilities.
 Sioux Falls Public Schools offer a challenging and relevant curriculum with highly qualified and experienced staff.
 More than 67% of our 1,800+ teachers hold a master’s degree or have attained even higher levels of certification.

-Sioux Falls Public Schools are proud to offer the following specialized elementary schools, including All-City Elementary which requires a parent/guardian volunteer commitment, Challenge Center for students in grades 2-5 who meet testing requirements, Eugene Field A+ School featuring Howard Gardner’s Theory of Multiple Intelligence, Spanish Immersion at Sonia Sotomayor, and Global Studies at Rosa Parks Elementary.
+Sioux Falls Public Schools is proud to offer the following specialized elementary schools, including All-City Elementary which requires a parent/guardian volunteer commitment, Challenge Center for students in grades 2-5 who meet testing requirements, Eugene Field A+ School featuring Howard Gardner’s Theory of Multiple Intelligence, Spanish Immersion at Sonia Sotomayor, Global Studies at Rosa Parks and a Dual Immersion Program at both Rosa Parks and Hayward Elementary.
 The District has all-day kindergarten at its 23 elementary sites and offers a full complement of early childhood and special education services.
-Jr. Kindergarten classrooms are available at Susan B. Anthony, Harvey Dunn, and John F. Kennedy Elementary Schools.
+Junior Kindergarten classrooms are available at Susan B. Anthony, Harvey Dunn, and John F. Kennedy Elementary Schools.
 Learning Adventures Preschool is a fee-based program at John Harris, Discovery, and Sonia Sotomayor Elementary.
 The Elementary Immersion Center provides basic English instruction to preschool through fifth-grade children who do not yet know English.
 Immersion programs are also located in middle and high schools.
 As students gain English skills, they move from immersion classrooms to standard classrooms, with a variety of support services still available.